lkreidberg/Website/index.rst

 Laura Kreidberg
 ===============

-I am a National Science Foundation Graduate Research Fellow in the `Department of Astronomy and Astrophysics <http://astro.uchicago.edu/index.php>`_ at the `University of Chicago <http://uchicago.edu>`_ , where I work with `Jacob Bean <http://astro.uchicago.edu/~jbean>`_ on characterizing the atmospheres of extrasolar planets.

-Contents:
+I am a Junior Fellow at the `Harvard Society of Fellows <http://www.socfell.fas.harvard.edu>`_ .
+I study the atmospheres of extrasolar planets -- worlds beyond the Solar System.
+The goal of my work is to determine the origins and current nature of these planetary systems, and eventually search their atmospheres for signs of life.

 .. toctree::
    :maxdepth: 2

    cv
-   research
    code
    contact